Kibbo Kift: Beliefs

 The movement drew heavily on the woodcraft ideas of naturalist Ernest Thompson Seton (also a key part of the early Scout Movement).
 Hargrave also imported into the movement his fondness for 'symbology', art and ritual – drawing his ideas on art from Jane Ellen Harrison, and on education from G.Stanley Hall's then fashionable theory of 'recapitulation'.
 Kibbo Kift was also strongly influenced by ideas about myth and religion from James Frazer's popular anthropological study, The Golden Bough.

 In the second half of the 1920s the Kindred's educational ideas tended to be swamped by Hargrave's enthusiasm for the economic theory of Social Credit, but the faith in ritual and ceremony remained strong.
 According to Hargrave in 1924: 'The Ceremonial System of the Kibbo Kift with all its Colour and Symbolism, has been, is, and must always remain vital to the expression of our ideals and to our method of propaganda.
 Other movements can go on with their everlasting, excessively dull and too often fruitless meetings, manifestos, reports and resolutions.
 They are not for us.'
 Inspiration for the more concealed of Kibbo Kift rituals came from a range of hermetic sources including the writings of Aleister Crowley.

 Activities

 Those who joined the Kibbo Kift had to sign up to a lengthy covenant, which set out some great Utopian ideals.
-In many aspects it resembled American President Woodrow Wilson's fourteen-point blueprint for world peace at the close of the Great War.
+In many aspects it resembled American President Woodrow Wilson's Fourteen Points, a blueprint for world peace at the close of the Great War.
 The establishment of a League of Nations Union as well as H. G. Wells's more far-reaching call for a World State were key touchstones for Kibbo Kift policies.
 A shorter, more personal, 'Declaration' abbreviated the covenant and was used especially for younger members: